tsjondin/api-gateway/README.md

 ## Background

-I wanted to create a an API "manager" that could implement endpoints in a language agnostic and a non-framework dependent base-routing.
+I wanted to create a an API "manager" that could implement endpoints in a language agnostic way and with a non-framework dependent base-routing.

 ## Walkthrough